- Solar advice hub

 They’re also cheaper than AC-coupled batteries, as they only require one inverter, though this does need to be a hybrid inverter – that is, a device that has the capabilities of both a solar inverter and a battery inverter.

-5. Emergency Power Supply (EPS)
+6. Emergency Power Supply (EPS)

 A solar & battery system will usually disconnect from the grid in the event of a power cut, to ensure there’s no risk of electricity lines being live while engineers are working on them.

-But if your installer takes certain steps while setting up your battery, they can enable your battery to supply your home with electricity even when the grid goes down.
-However, Emergency Power Supply (EPS) isn't worth it in the vast majority of cases in the UK, with the average household experiencing just 0.4 outages per year, and losing electricity for just 35 minutes in total.
+However, EPS isn't worth it in the vast majority of cases in the UK, with the average household experiencing just 0.4 outages per year, and losing electricity for just 35 minutes in total.

-- Level 1: Just power sockets
+- Level 1: Just a power socket

 - Level 2: Essential circuits (e.g. your lights and fridge)